racine-p-a/user-agents-gold-standard/README.md

 EMPTY FOR NOW

 A list of user-agents with extracted data from hand.
 Useful for tests.
+Just a tiny bit for now, not very useful.

 TODO

-- SQL format export
-- CSV format export
 - a PHP tester
 - a python tester